kscheltema/100-days-of-code/log.md

  **Today's Progress:**  I created a Identicon image creation program with "The Complete Elixir and Phoenix Bootcamp" **Thoughts:** Lots of updates today.
 Phoenix installation bug awaits tomorrow.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

+                          ### Day 83 September 17, 2022.
+ **Today's Progress:**  I finished the video 55 of "The Complete Elixir and Phoenix Bootcamp" u **Thoughts:** Installed a version of Phoenix and PostgreSQL.
+When everything is complete tests can be conducted.
+ **Link to work:** see screenshot(s) in my tweet @KobusScheltema.